heimrichhannot/contao-quiz-bundle/README.md

 ### Adding submission to quiz
 ![alt submission](/docs/screenshot-add-submission.png)

-To adding a submission to your quiz, create a quizSubmission Module, select 'add submission', select your submission archive and add the quizSubmission Module to your evaluation.
+To adding a submission to your quiz, create a quiz submission module, select 'add submission', select your submission archive and add the quiz submission module to your evaluation.
-See [here](https://github.com/heimrichhannot/contao-submissions) to add a submission archive (https://github.com/heimrichhannot/contao-submissions).
+See [here](https://github.com/heimrichhannot/contao-submissions) how to add a submission archive (https://github.com/heimrichhannot/contao-submissions).

 ### Adding evaluation to quiz
 ![alt evaluation](/docs/screenshot-add-evaluation.png)